 If you are experiencing any of the signs or symptoms below, we recommend calling your Toothworks Dental Clinic.
-Our experienced dental team will be able to diagnose the issue, and determine if you need a root canal.
+Our dental team should be able to diagnose the issue, and determine if you need a root canal.

-There are many reasons for needing a root canal, including practical reasons why saving the natural tooth is a wise choice.
+There are many reasons for needing a root canal, including practical reasons.
+Saving the natural tooth is normally a wise choice.

-Endodontic treatment helps you maintain your natural smile, continue eating the foods you love and limits the need for more extensive dental work in the future.
+Endodontic treatment can help you maintain your natural smile, continue eating the foods you love and limits the need for more extensive dental work in the future.

 With proper care, most teeth that have had root canal treatment can last a lifetime.

-Most patients who have root canal experience little or no discomfort or pain, and enjoy a restored tooth.
+Patients who have root canals may experience little or no discomfort or pain, and enjoy a restored tooth.